High Road School of Baltimore County

 Our Students

 Students are referred by their school district to attend High Road School and are generally in grades 2–12 (aged 7 to 21).
-They face disabilities in a variety of areas, including Autism, Intellectual Disability, Emotional Disability, Other Health Impairments, and more.
+Our school serves students with autism and emotional disabilities.

 Our Staff